-An employee with a serious medical condition as defined under Bonner County's FMLA policy (please refer to Policy 700.8), who is in his or her first year of employment, may request a leave of absence for their own serious health condition.
+An employee who has not worked the requisite amount of time to qualify for FMLA leave may instead request leave pursuant to this policy.
+An employee may seek leave under this policy for the same reasons listed under Bonner County's standard FMLA policy (Policy No. 750.1(B)).
 This leave will be considered for employees who need to be out of work for five (5) consecutive days or more.
 Employees may take leave up to 30 days within their first 12 months of service with Bonner County.
 Intermittent leave under this Non-FMLA policy is not permitted unless such leave has been approved as a reasonable disability-related accommodation pursuant to the Bonner County's policy on reasonable accommodation, consistent with federal and state law.
 Requests for disability related accommodations must be made to the HR Department.